dauwhe/wpub-explainer/README.md

 The PWG has decided to use a different approach, using lists linked from (or embedded in) HTML to both identify the consituents of a publication and define an ordering.
 In EPUB such information was defined in a "package" file and serialized in XML.
 As mentioned above, WPUB uses a "manifest" file which is serialized as JSON-LD.

+#### Exhaustive lists of resources

+Web pages, web sites, and web applications typically don't include a list of referenced resources, like images, stylesheets, and fonts.
+EPUB does require such an exhaustive list.
+The argument has been that offline use cases require such a list, to be provided to a service worker, although counterexamples exist.

 ### Relationship to Web Application Manifest

 The Web Publication Manifest appears to be very similar to the Web Application Manifest.
 Both are JSON files that are linked to from HTML, and provide metadata about a composite resource.
+Several arguments have been made against using WAM.
+See also [this](https://github.com/w3c/wpub/wiki/Options-for-Processing-a-Manifest) and [this](https://github.com/w3c/wpub/issues/32).

+But note that the [TAG has spoken](https://github.com/w3c/wpub/issues/32#issuecomment-362273649)!

+1. WP use cases are orthogonal to those of WAM.
+Nothing is stopping a creator of a web publication from also using a web application manifest, if the publication author desires for the publication to be installable, etc.

+2. The web application manifest spec is not designed to be extensible.

+3. Web publications are fundamentally different from web apps, as the goal is for the user agent to provide the user interface.